Real-time malware process detection and automated process killing: Related Work

-Dynamic behavioural data is more difficult to obfuscate as it is generated by the malware carrying out its functionality.
-Removing this data is equivalent to removing the functionality, which may be essential to the malicious payload.
+\textbf{Post-collection dynamic data:} Dynamic behavioural data is generated by the malware carrying out its functionality.
 Again machine learning models have been used to draw out patterns between malicious and benign software using dynamic data.
 Various dynamic data can be collected to describe malware behaviour.
 The most commonly used data are API calls made to the operating system, typically recorded in short sequences or by frequency of occurrence.
-Huang and Stokes's research \cite{HuangStokes} reports the highest accuracy in recent malware detection literature with a very large dataset of more than 6 million samples to achieve an accurate detection rate of 99.64\% using a neural network trained on the input parameters passed to API calls and the co-occurrence of API calls.
-Other dynamic data sources include dynamic opcode sequences (e.g. Carlin et al.\cite{carlin2019cost} achieve 99.04\% using a Random Forest), hardware performance counters (e.g. Sayadi \cite{sayadi2018ensemble} achieve 94\% on Linux/Ubuntu malware using a decision tree), and machine activity metrics (e.g. Burnap et al. \cite{somburnap} achieve 94\% using a self-organising map).
-Recently, Rhode et al. \cite{rhode2019lab} demonstrated the robustness of machine activity metrics over API calls in detecting malware collected from different sources.
+Huang and Stokes's research \cite{Huang2016MtNet} reports the highest accuracy in recent malware detection literature with a very large dataset of more than 6 million samples to achieve an accurate detection rate of 99.64\% using a neural network trained on the input parameters passed to API calls, their return values, and the co-occurrence of API calls.
+Other dynamic data sources include dynamic opcode sequences (e.g. Carlin et al.\cite{carlin2019cost} achieve 99\% using a Random Forest), hardware performance counters (e.g. Sayadi \cite{sayadi2018ensemble} achieve 94\% on Linux/Ubuntu malware using a decision tree), network activity and file system activity (e.g. Usman et al. \cite{usman2021intelligent} achieve 93\% using a decision tree in combination with threat intelligence feeds and these data sources), and machine activity metrics (e.g. Burnap et al. \cite{somburnap} achieve 94\% using a self-organising map).
+Previous work \cite{rhode2019lab} demonstrated the robustness of machine activity metrics over API calls in detecting malware collected from different sources.

 Dynamic detection is more difficult to obfuscate but typically the time taken to collect data is several minutes, making it less attractive for endpoint detection systems.
 Some progress has been made on early detection of malware.
-For instance, Rhode et al. \cite{rhode2018early} were able to detect malware with 94\% accuracy within 5 seconds of executions.
+Previous work \cite{rhode2018early}) was able to detect malware with 94\% accuracy within 5 seconds of execution beginning.
 However, as a sandbox-based method, malware which is inactive for the first 5 seconds is unlikely to be detected with this approach.
+Moreover, the majority of dynamic malware detection papers use virtualised environments to collect data.